marsbos/koh/README.md

 - ⚡ 4ms Reactive Pulse: Updates hit the exact text node or attribute in microseconds.
 - 🧠 Bulletproof Closures: Elements "remember" their birth-context.
 Sorting or moving elements never breaks their reactive links.
-- 🔗 Deep Reactive Signals: State proxies that automatically track nested objects and arrays.
+- 🔗 Deep Reactive Signals: State proxies that `automatically` track nested objects and arrays.
-- 🛡️ Legacy Bridge: Specialized hydrate() logic to extract data from x-magento-init scripts and instantly transform them into reactive islands.
+- 🛡️ Legacy Bridge: Specialized `hydrate()` logic to extract data from x-magento-init scripts and instantly transform them into reactive islands.

 ---

 ## 🛠️ The Core Philosophy

 ### 1. Physical Memory Identity
 When you render a list with k.for, Koh creates a Map between your objects and your DOM nodes.
-When you sort the data, Koh doesn't re-render; it physically moves the DOM nodes.
+When you sort the data, Koh `doesn't re-render`; it physically moves the DOM nodes.
 The internal state (like focus or scroll position) is preserved because the element is never destroyed.

 ### 2. "It Can't Be Otherwise" Reactivity
 Computeds in Koh are deterministic.
 If your formula accesses a property, it is subscribed.
 Forever.